 Takeshi Ikenaga was born in Kitakyushu city, Japan on July 8, 1964.
-He received B.E. and M.E. degrees in electrical engineering from Waseda University, Tokyo, Japan, in 1988, and 1990, respectively, where he belonged to the Information Systems Laboratory directed by Professor Katsuhiko Shirai (a current president of Waseda University).
-He also received Ph.D degree in information & computer science from Waseda university in 2001.
+He received B.E. and M.E. degrees in electrical engineering from Waseda University, Tokyo, Japan, in 1988, and 1990, respectively, where he belonged to the Information Systems Laboratory directed by Professor Katsuhiko Shirai (past president of Waseda University).
+He also received Ph.D degree in information & computer science from Waseda university in March 2001.

 He joined LSI Laboratories, Nippon Telegraph and Telephone Corporation (NTT) in 1990, where he has been undertaking research on the design and test methodologies for high-performance ASICs, a real-time MPEG2 encoder chip set, and a highly parallel LSI & system design for image-understanding processing.